Updated: Dec 2, 2020

 By working together and caring for each other we will survive this challenging time and perhaps come out the other side as stronger more compassionate human beings.

-~Dr. Linda Peterson, Life Purpose Coach
+~Dr. Linda Peterson, PhD, MHC, Life Purpose and Health and Wellness Coach